yereverluvinunclebert/Firecall-for-Windows/README.md

 # Firecall for Windows

 Firecall for Windows, written in VB6.
-A WoW64 dock settings utility for Reactos, Windows XP, Win7, 8 and 10+.
+A WoW64 utility for Reactos, Windows XP, Win7, 8 and 10+.

 Fire Call Win is a simple chat tool that allows two users, typically developers,